IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 Here, we map the name of the boss to the arbitrarily chosen sub-type.
 By specifying a sub-type of 1 for Alice, IsaacScript will automatically choose a random boss room matching that sub-type.

 We also specify what the weight should be for each boss.
 In this case, we specified a weight of 3 for Alice, meaning that it will be three times as likely for Alice to appear than Bob.
+Use a weight of 1 for all of your bosses if you want them all to be equally likely to appear.

 Now, we can test the bosses in-game, and everything should work as expected.